Ben Rattray: Change.org

-In February 2012, Rattray stated that Change.org was "growing more each month than the total we had in the first four years", with more than 10,000 petitions being started each month on the site, and that in 2011 the company's employees had grown from 20 to 100.
+Change.org expanded rapidly during the early 2010s.
+In February 2012, Rattray said that more than 10,000 petitions were being created on the site each month and that the company's staff had grown from 20 to 100 employees during 2011.

-Change.org announced a $15 million round of investment led by the Omidyar Network in May 2013 and said its staff had grown to 170 people in 18 countries.
+In May 2013, Change.org announced a $15 million investment round led by Omidyar Network.
+At the time, the company reported more than 35 million users and 170 employees in 18 countries.